 One of the main concerns of the court will be to ensure both spouses and any dependent children are financially looked after - what is referred to as proper provision.
 The term 'proper provision' is not defined anywhere in the legislation.

-The spouse who applies for the judicial separation is referred to as the applicant and the other spouse then becomes the respondent.
+The spouse who applies for the divorce is referred to as the 'applicant' and the other spouse then becomes the 'respondent'.